Abarnasuresh/Javascriptgrammer/Evaluation2.md

     console.log("Welcome to javascript");
 }, 100);
 ```
-//use
+#### use
-Anonymous functions are often arguments being passed to higher-order functions or used for constructing the result of a higher-order function that needs to return a function.
+* Anonymous functions are often arguments being passed to higher-order functions
+* Used for constructing the result of a higher-order function that needs to return a function.
- If the function is only used once, or a limited number of times, an anonymous function may be syntactically lighter than using a named function.
+* If the function is only used once, or a limited number of times, an anonymous function may be syntactically lighter than using a named function.

-//need
+#### need
 The meaning of the word 'anonymous' defines something that is unknown or has no identity.
- In JavaScript, an anonymous function is that type of function that has no name or we can say which is without any name.
+ * In JavaScript, an anonymous function is that type of function that has no name or we can say which is without any name.
- When we create an anonymous function, it is declared without any identifier.
+ * When we create an anonymous function, it is declared without any identifier.
 ## 16.List the differences between named function and assigning functions to variable with examples
 ## named function
 ### Code